CrunchyData/pg_goggles/README.md

 # Credits

 The PostgreSQL benchmarking work that lead to this project was sponsored by a year long R&D effort within Crunchy Data led by Greg Smith.
+The name was inspired by the song ["Rose Coloured Glasses"](https://www.youtube.com/watch?v=Gp8knr8Ho-4) from the band Animal Logic's second album playing during development.